liberfa/erfa/README.rst

 Differences from SOFA
 ---------------------

-This version of ERFA (v1.7.1) is based on SOFA version "20200721", with the differences outlined below.
+This version of ERFA (vx.y.z) is based on SOFA version "20210125", with the differences outlined below.

 ERFA branding